gubug0/gradle-clover-plugin/README.md

 [per-test coverage](http://confluence.atlassian.com/display/CLOVER/Unit+Test+Results+and+Per-Test+Coverage) (defaults to `'**/*Test.java'` for Java projects, defaults to `'**/*Test.java'` and `'**/*Test.groovy'` for Groovy projects).
 * `additionalSourceDirs`: Defines custom source sets to be added for instrumentation e.g. `sourceSets.custom.allSource.srcDirs`.
-* `additionalTestDirs`: Defines custom test source sets to be added for instrumentation e.g. `sourceSets.integTest.allSource.srcDirs`.
+* `testSrcDirs`: Defines custom test source sets for instrumentation, defaults to `'project.sourceSets.test.java.srcDirs'` and `'project.sourceSets.test.groovy.srcDirs'`
 * `targetPercentage`: The required target percentage total coverage e.g. "10%".
 The build fails if that goals is not met.
 If not specified no target percentage will be checked.
 * `optimizeTests`: If `true`, Clover will try to [optimize your tests](https://confluence.atlassian.com/display/CLOVER/About+Test+Optimization);